What You Need To Know About Sardines: 8 Surprising Health Benefits of Sardines and How to Make Them Taste Great

 Overview

 Sardines are highly nutritious small fish that have been enjoyed as an appetizer for centuries.
-Their high protein content and impressive micronutrientsardines profile, along with the presence of heart-healthy fatty acids, make them one of the healthiest meal options that can easily fit into a wholesome, anti-inflammatory diet.
+Their high protein content and impressive micronutrient profile, along with the presence of heart-healthy fatty acids, make them one of the healthiest meal options that can easily fit into a wholesome, anti-inflammatory diet.

 Sardines are highly perishable foods and are difficult to find fresh, but they are easily and commonly available in canned form.
 Research suggests that increasing your intake of this fatty fish can improve your physical and mental well-being in many ways.